Why Modena Cathedral Should Be on Every Traveler’s Bucket List

 Maybe not as gourmet as torta Barozzi, but a perfect fit for Modena Cathedral.

-If you look upon Porta Regia, the gate of the Cathedral in Piazza Grande square, you'd find something strange.
+If you look upon Porta Regia, the gate of the Duomo in Piazza Grande Square, you'll find something strange.

 There's a statue of Saint Geminiano, to whom the Cathedral is dedicated.
 But there's also a giant curved bone.